 Thank you very much for your suggestion.
-In the revised manuscript, we have added the review of the salinity effect in the inter-annual and decadal variability of ITF as suggested by the reviewer (Lines 67 - 72), as follow:
+We have added the review of the salinity effect in the inter-annual and decadal variability of ITF as suggested by the reviewer, as follow:

 In addition to the wind forcing mechanism, fluctuations in rainfall over the Indonesian Seas that modulates salinity also influences the ITF transport on interannual (Hu and Sprintall, 2016) and decadal (Hu and Sprintall, 2017; Jyoti et al., 2019) time scales.
 They found that the salinity effect mechanism is an important component of ITF dynamics and it is different from the wind forcing mechanism.
 Moreover, it has been revealed that salinity effect contributes 36% of the total interannual variability of the ITF transport (Hu and Sprintall, 2016) and dominates an increasing trend of the ITF transport during the past decade (Hu and Sprintall, 2017).